Browse by . . .

 B. Davis

 Does art need a post-critical theory?
-Ben Davis and Johanna Drucker find art, like that of Gregory Crewdson, in complicity with the culture industry—and loving it.
+Ben Davis and Johanna Drucker find art in complicity with the culture industry—and loving it.

 S. Davis